 Full Service – A full service company can handle the entire process for you and ensure complete IRS compliance for the transaction.
 This service includes:

 - Rolling over funds from an existing IRA custodian (e.g Fidelity)

-- Moving funds into a secured digital wallet
+- Moving your funds into a secure digital wallet

 One aspect to investigate when selecting your Bitcoin IRA company is security.
 In most “do it yourself” companies, you may be required to hold your own security keys.
 Your investment can only be accessed via a security key, therefore ensuring its safety and security is of the utmost importance.